 Vladimir Khomyakov is celebrated by audiences and critics for his extraordinary virtuosity, captivating artistry, and profound emotional depth.
 Merging the rich traditions of Russian and American piano schools, he infuses his performances with a unique blend of sensitivity and passionate artistry.
-Khomyakov's versatile career spans the roles of soloist, conductor, and chamber musician, collaborating with esteemed symphony orchestras such as the Dresden Philharmonic, Houston Symphony, Novosibirsk Philharmonic, and Ningbo Symphony, among others.
-Renowned for his deep affinity for the Romantic and post-Romantic repertoire, Khomyakov's interpretations of works by Schumann, Chopin, Liszt, Rachmaninoff, Scriabin, and Prokofiev are distinguished by their power, eloquence, and profound emotional qualities, while staying faithful to the classical stylistic canons.
+Khomyakov's versatile career spans roles as a soloist, conductor, and chamber musician, collaborating with esteemed symphony orchestras such as the Dresden Philharmonic, Houston Symphony, Novosibirsk Philharmonic, and Ningbo Symphony, among others.
+Renowned for his deep affinity for the Romantic and post-Romantic repertoire, Khomyakov's interpretations of works by Schumann, Chopin, Liszt, Rachmaninoff, Scriabin, and Prokofiev are distinguished by their power, eloquence, and profound emotional qualities, while staying faithful to classical stylistic canons.
 His enthralling stage presence, imaginative interpretations, and remarkable intelligence profoundly resonate with listeners, bearing testament to his exceptional talent.

 "Vladimir has a virtuosic technique that he molds into sounds that impact the listener with deep emotional intensity.
 His virtuosity is commanding, but with it comes an intelligence that understands styles and musical concepts, which he imparts to audience"